Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: mcH -cylinders in Sol

 \part{\texorpdfstring{\mcH}{mcH}-cylinders in \texorpdfstring{$\Sol$}{Sol}}

-In Section 1 of this part we describe the metric Lie group $\Sol$ as a semi-direct product $\R^2\ltimes_A\R$.
-Section 2 is devoted to constant mean curvature surfaces invariant under translations along the base: One problem concerns the ODE satisfied by a graph generating such a surface.
+In Section 1 of this part we describe the metric Lie group $\Sol$ as a semi-direct product $\R^2\ltimes_A\R$, which fibres over $\R$ with $\R^2$-fibres.
+Section 2 is devoted to constant mean curvature surfaces invariant under left translations along the base: One problem concerns the ODE satisfied by a graph generating such a surface.
 The other problem is the geometric discussion of the ODE and the extension of the graphical solution to a simple closed embedded curve.
 For this class of surfaces we also include images of computed examples.
-In Secion 3 we proceed anologously and construct \mcH-cylinders invariant under translations along a diagonal in a $\R^2$-fiber of $\Sol$.
+In Section 3 we proceed analogously and construct \mcH-cylinders invariant under left translations along two special geodesics in a $\R^2$-fibre of $\Sol$.